-The MFA curriculum is 36 credits or 12 3-credit courses:
+The creative writing MFA curriculum is 36 credits or 12 3-credit courses:

 Creative Writing, 6 courses